In May 2020, Hachi watched the documentary about Khaled Reshad, who was born in Afghanistan and became a physician in

-The depth and clarity of his faith might loosen an inner wall, some people might recognize it as kind of his inner strength.
+The depth and clarity of his faith might loosen an inner wall, so that some people might recognize it as kind of his inner strength.

 His story in the tense situation also made Hachi think that it might be nonsense to distinguish “good” people and “bad” people.

 Perhaps, both “good” part and “bad” part could exist in one person.

 That is the idea which can be often seen in a movie, yet Hachi never felt the quality of human being closely in her real life.

 The curious thing was that she was watching the BBC version of Les Misérables and heard that the other aspect of Abraham Lincoln’s Native Americans policy at that time.

 She might be in the process of learning that kind of quality of human being without her realizing.